 Both sperm whales and orcas interact with FISS sets in IPHC Regulatory Area 3A, but with 116 sets affected by sperm whales over the 1993-2020 period vs 29 orca sets (and 18 with both), the former species provides a large majority of recorded whale interactions.
+For this area, we fitted a model with binary covariates for each species in the non-zero component of the model.
+We also fitted a model that included a species interaction effect, but found no evidence for such an interaction.
 The model estimates a much smaller effect of whale interactions than in IPHC Regulatory Area 4A, with orca-affected estimated to have 84% (68-104%) of the O32 WPUE of unaffected sets, and sperm whale-affected sets having 86% (75-99%) of the O32 WPUE of unaffected sets.
+With a smaller proportion of affected sets in this area, and with a lower estimated effect of whale interactions, the effect on WPUE of including these sets in the modelling is negligible (Figure 4.3).

+Figure 4.3.
+Comparison of the estimated O32 WPUE time series from the space time model calculated from predictions at all FISS station locations in IPHC Regulatory Area 3A for a model that excludes all whale-affected sets ("Excluded", blue line) and a model that includes those sets but adjusts for the effect of whales by predicting with the whale covariate set to 0 ("Included (adjusted)", red line).
+Shaded regions represent 95% posterior credible intervals.